shader-slang/slang/docs/building.md

       `libslang-llvm.so/slang-llvm.dll` or set it to a URL of an zip/archive containing such a file
 - Use a system supplied LLVM: `-DSLANG_SLANG_LLVM_FLAVOR=USE_SYSTEM_LLVM`, you must have llvm-13.0 and a matching libclang installed.
+It's important that
+  either:
+    - You don't end up linking to a dynamic libllvm.so, this will almost certainly cause multiple versions of LLVM to be loaded at runtime, leading to errors like `opt: CommandLine Error: Option 'asm-macro-max-nesting-depth' registered more than once!`.
+Avoid this by compiling LLVM without the dynamic library.
+    - Anything else which may be linked in (for example Mesa, also dynamically loads the same llvm object)
 - Have the Slang build system build LLVM: `-DSLANG_SLANG_LLVM_FLAVOR=BUILD_LLVM`, this will build a LLVM binaries at configure time and use that.
 This is only intended to be used as part of the process of generating the portable binary